Home » San Diego » San Diego Zoo tickets

 A child trying to interact with a Gorilla in San Diego Zoo.
 Image: Sandiegozoo.org

-They also love spending time with Penguins at Conrad Prebys Africa Rocks, Giant Pandas in Asia Passage, Gorillas in Lost Forest, Elephant at the Odyssey, and the Polar Bears in Northern Frontier.
+They also love spending time with penguins at Conrad Preby Africa Rocks, giant pandas in Asia Passage, gorillas in Lost Forest, elephants at the Odyssey, and polar bears in the Northern Frontier.

-Skyfari is an opportunity for the kids to soar above the treetops for a birds-eye view of the animals below.
+Skyfari allows the kids to soar above the treetops for a birds-eye view of the animals below.

 When it comes to feeding the animals, the giraffes win hands down.
 Do keep an eye on the giraffe-feeding times so that your kid doesn’t miss them.

-Some of the other star attractions are – the Discovery Playground and the Petting Paddock.
+Some other star attractions are – the Discovery Playground and the Petting Paddock.

 For more details, check out San Diego Zoo for kids.